nestorjb/MovieRevenueEstimator/README.md

 ## Model

-We created over 20 models using different techniques learned during the program.
+We created 27 models using different techniques learned during the program.
 Through the process we saw that having only numeric values with polynomial feature 2 would give us good results as well as using all the data with one hot encoder and standard scale so we prepared multiple models to compare the results.
-We tried to use Tfidf for the text columns but did not get good results.
-We used an adjusted R2 to compare the models as the models may have different feature count.
-The best model we found, that did not overfit, was a Random Forest model with max depth 5, one hot encoder, and polynomial features degree 2 with an adjusted R2 of 0.569304.
+We used Tfidf and Bert for the text columns but the model did not improve.
+We used an adjusted R2 to compare the models as the models may have different feature counts.
+The best model we found, that did not overfit, was a Random Forest model with max depth 5, one hot encoder, and polynomial features degree 2 with an adjusted R2 of 0.636748.

 The elements that affect box office revenue positively in order are: